-Project Summary: The Core Competency Training initiative has offered a comprehensive training curriculum to front line staff providing care coordination (including case managers, care coordinators, etc.) from a wide range of medical, social, and community service organizations in communities statewide.
+Project Summary: The Core Competency Training initiative offered a comprehensive training curriculum to front line staff providing care coordination (including case managers, care coordinators, etc.) from a wide range of medical, social, and community service organizations in communities statewide.
 The curriculum covers competencies related to care coordination and disability awareness, and will reinforce and expand upon the disability awareness briefs and the Integrated Communities Care Management Learning Collaborative curriculum.
-Care coordination and care management core competency training has included topics such as: motivational interviewing, health coaching, health literacy, bias, culture and values, communication skills, transitions in care, domestic and sexual violence, working with complex cases, and principles of team-based care.
+Care coordination and care management core competency training included topics such as: motivational interviewing, health coaching, health literacy, bias, culture and values, communication skills, transitions in care, domestic and sexual violence, working with complex cases, and principles of team-based care.
 Training focused on core competencies related to working with individuals with DLTSS needs including topics like disability and wellness, person-centered care, universal design/accessibility, facilitating inclusive meetings and trainings, cultural competence, transition from pediatric to adult care, sexuality and reproductive health, and trauma-informed care.
-Additional training opportunities have included advanced care coordination training for individuals facing challenges with mental health, substance use, or homelessness, care coordination training for managers and supervisors, and "train the trainer" training.
-In total, 36 separate training opportunities have been made available to up to 240 participants state-wide.
-In order to ensure sustainability of training materials beyond the initial training period, training sessions have been filmed and all materials are available in an online format.
-This project is an offshoot of the Integrated Communities Care Management Learning Collaborative; it is complete as of December 2016.
+Additional training opportunities included advanced care coordination training for individuals facing challenges with mental health, substance use, or homelessness, care coordination training for managers and supervisors, and "train the trainer" training.
+In total, 36 separate training opportunities were made available to up to 240 participants state-wide.
+In order to ensure sustainability of training materials beyond the initial training period, training sessions were filmed and all materials are available in an online format.
+This project is an offshoot of the Integrated Communities Care Management Learning Collaborative, and it is complete as of December 2016; the project transitioned to the local communities with support from the Blueprint for Health and VCO as of January 2017.